Jayant Chaudhary: Political career

+Chaudhary bbeing welcomed during his arrival for assumption of charge as the Minister of State (Independent Charge) for Skill Development and Entrepreneurship, in New Delhi on 11 June 2024.

 Being a third-generation member of the Chaudhary family of Uttar Pradesh, he started his career in electoral politics with the 2009 Indian general election.
 He became a Member of Parliament, Lok Sabha in 2009 representing Mathura as a member of the Rashtriya Lok Dal.
 During his tenure, he participated in debates and advocated for key issues, particularly those affecting rural and farming communities.
 Chaudhary introduced a private member Bill focused on fair land acquisition practices and adequate compensation for landowners.

 Chaudhary was a member of the Standing Committee on Commerce, the Consultative Committee on Finance, the Indian Council of Agricultural Research (ICAR), and the Committee on Government Assurances.
 He has served previously on the Standing Committees on Agriculture and Finance as well as the Committee on Ethics.

 In 2012, Chaudhary contested the Uttar Pradesh Legislative Assembly elections from the Mant constituency.
 He then won the seat and boosted the RLD presence in western Uttar Pradesh, a region historically aligned with the party’s farmer-centric policies and Rashtriya Lok Dal won nine seats in these elections.